SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 </mvc:View>
 ````

-## Exercise 8.2 - Configure the manifest.json
+## Exercise 8.2 - Configure the `manifest.json` file

-After creating the new view, you have to configure the view in the `manifest.json` to support routing for this view.
+After creating the new view, you'll next add routing information for it to the `manifest.json` file.

 1. Open `SensorManager/webapp/manifest.json`.

 2. Go to section `sap.ui5` / `routing` / `routes`.

-3. Add a new entry in the `routes` configuration.
-Note, that the new route contains a patch segment in brackets: `{index}`.
+3. Add a new entry to the `routes` configuration.
+Note that the new route contains a patch segment in brackets: `{index}`.
 This will later pass the currently selected sensor as a parameter in the browser hash.

 ***SensorManager/webapp/manifest.json***